hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    *  Petr &#352;pa&#269;ek

-Appendix B.  Github Version of this document
+Appendix D.  Github Version of this document

    While this document is under development, it can be viewed, tracked, issued, pushed with PRs, ... here:

+Hardaker & Dukhovni        Expires 28 May 2022                  [Page 9]

+Internet-Draft                    title                    November 2021

    https://github.com/hardaker/draft-hardaker-dnsop-nsec3-guidance

-Appendix C.  Implementation Notes
+Appendix E.  Implementation Notes

    The following implementations have implemented the guidance in this document.
 They have graciously provided notes about the details of their implementation below.

-Hardaker & Dukhovni        Expires 19 May 2022                  [Page 8]

-Internet-Draft                    title                    November 2021

-C.1.
+E.1.
 OpenDNSSEC

    The OpenDNSSEC configuration checking utility will alert the user about nsec3 iteration values larger than 100.

-C.2.
+E.2.
 PowerDNS

    PowerDNS 4.5.2 changed the default value of nsec3-max-iterations to 150.

-C.3.
+E.3.
 Knot DNS and Knot Resolver

    Knot DNS 3.0.6 warns when signing with more than 20 NSEC3 iterations.
    Knot Resolver 5.3.1 treats NSEC3 iterations above 150 as insecure.

-C.4.
+E.4.
 Google Public DNS Resolver

    Google Public DNS treats NSEC3 iterations above 100 as insecure since September 2021.

-C.5.
+E.5.
 Google Cloud DNS

    Google Cloud DNS uses 1 iteration and 64-bits of fixed random salt for all zones using NSEC3.
 These parameters cannot be adjusted by